HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Evaluation

-On Coding problems, \modelname~ performs better than OpenLLaMA-1, comparable with LLaMA-1, and worse than OpenLLaMA-2 and LLaMA-2.
+On Coding problems, both \modelname-7B and \modelname-70B perform comparable with LLaMA-1. \modelname-7B performs better than OpenLLaMA-1 and worse than OpenLLaMA-2 and LLaMA-2.
 First, for OpenLLaMA-1, the tokenizer merges consecutive spaces which negatively affects the coding performance, as it eliminates important information such as indentation and line breaks.
 This issue is subsequently fixed in OpenLLaMA-2, which explains its better performance.
 Besides, OpenLLaMA-2 is trained with additional code data from StarCoder which also contributes to performance improvement.